dandln/TheEpicAudioStreamer/README.md

 # TheEpicAudioStreamer (TEAS)
-TEAS is a Discord bot that allows you to stream audio directly from a local audio device to a voice channel.
-It runs through a Windows console application called TEASConsole, that accesses your local audio devices.
+TEAS is a Discord bot that allows you to stream audio directly from a local device to a voice channel through a Windows console application called TEASConsole.

 There is a little bit of setup needed on first time use, but running the bot afterwards is very straightforward.
 This Readme contains detailed instructions and documentation for set up and usage.